Premium Cataract Surgery

 What Are the Benefits of Premium Cataract Surgery?

-Overall, premium cataract surgery is gentler, safer, and leads to more optimal visual results when compared to standard cataract surgery.
-The smaller incision aids in healing and ensures a better centering of the IOL, which is important for visual clarity.
-A cataract that is softened and broken up by a laser is easier to remove, which poses less risk of damage to surrounding tissue.
+Overall, premium cataract surgery can lead to more optimal visual results when compared to standard cataract surgery.
+If a femtosecond laser is used, it can soften and break up the cataract and make it easier to remove.
 In addition, the combination of laser-assisted diagnostic testing and advanced IOLs provide state-of-the-art options that can improve your vision — even to the point of eliminating your need for eyeglasses for most activities.

 What Is the Recovery Time after Premium Cataract Surgery?